 - Manternach, Janaan and Carl J. Pfeifer.
 This Is Our Faith.
 Parsippany, NJ: Silver Burdett Ginn, Inc., 1998.

-Read the following quote by Mother Teresa to the class:
+Read the following quote by Mother Teresa and talk about who Mother Teresa is.

 Give!
 Give the love you have received.
 To those around you.
 You must love with your time, your hands and your hearts.
 You need to share all that you have. -Mother Teresa, from Hearts of Joy

 Read the story from The Children's Book of Heroes about Mother Teresa or Mother Teresa: Sister to the Poor by Patricia Reilly Giff.
 Review the story and discuss the fact that all over the world Mother Teresa was known as a person of good character with personal virtue.
-Discuss the importance of personal virtue, good character, and ethical behavior in a democracy.
-Brainstorm personal traits they should work toward.
-Talk about the deeds that made Mother Teresa a hero to many.
-Another good book about Mother Teresa is Mother Teresa: Sister to the Poor by Patricia Reilly Giff.
+Discuss the importance of personal virtue, good character, and ethical behavior for ourselves and what that reasonably looks like.

-- Give students the Mother Teresa of Calcutta Quiz (Handout One).
+Give students the Mother Teresa of Calcutta Quiz handout.

 Have students write about Mother Teresa.
 They may write a poem, a song, a biography, or a comparison with a hero of their choosing, possibly a nurse or firefighter.
 Students should incorporate their ideas about philanthropy and heroes in their writing.

 Strand PHIL.I Definitions of Philanthropy